vmchale/EMD/README.md

 ##Stored matrices
 After the matrix for a metric is computed, it is stored in the `data/` directory.
 This means that if you compute an EMD between distributions with 8192 bins, every subsequent calculation between distributions with 8192 bins will be faster.
 As the number of bins gets larger, it becomes necessary to store these matrices in order to guarantee quick runtime.

-However, this also means that the data/directory can get pretty large: up to 257M for 8192 bins, or 1.1G for 16384 bins.

 ##Computers without an NVIDIA GPU
 If you want to run the code on your CPU, you can can edit the code in `src/Edmonds.hs` Open it up and the first lines should look like this:
 ```